-When we are not doing what we genuinely love, when we are torturing ourselves today for an imaginaery future, we become burnout.
+When we are not doing what we genuinely love or torturing ourselves today for an imaginaery future, we become burnout.
 What burns us out may not be the workload itself, but the silent existential guilt that says we are not living our lives fully, today.

-On the surface, we are spending time on meaningful endeavours.
+On the surface, we are spending time on meaningful endeavors.

 We are productively generating income and resources for ourselves and our families.

 But when pushed to an extreme, we stop to smell the roses, listen to music that makes us cry, and see art that makes our hearts flutter.

 What is the solution?
 How do we find a balancing act— not to sacrifice all our days for an imaginary future but also realistically plan for a future?